Checkmarx/2ms/benches/README.md

 - `-bench BenchmarkProcessItems`: Runs only this specific benchmark
 - `-count 5`: Runs the benchmark 5 times for better statistical significance
 - `-run=^$`: Skips regular tests (only runs benchmarks)

-#### Note
-The benchmark will produce logging output by default.
-To disable logs during benchmarking, you can set the zerolog global level to Disabled before running.